William F. Kirk: The Norsk Nightingale

 William F. Kirk is especially remembered for his Scandinavian dialect poetry, written for a daily column and later published in book form.
 His byline, "The Norsk Nightingale", was a familiar sight in newspapers across the country.
 His first collection of dialect verse, The Norsk Nightingale, presented a Norwegian lumberjack from the Upper Midwest.
 It was his most popular book with sixteen editions printed over a period of thirty-five years.
 At the time of its publication one reviewer wrote: "Novelty and freshness, and no little ingenuity as a parodist, salute us in this volume of dialect verse hailing from the haunts of the lumberjack or, more locally, northern Wisconsin and Minnesota, where dwell so many neo-Americans of Scandinavian birth."

 His second volume of dialect verse, Songs of Sergeant Swanson, reflected the experiences of a Swedish doughboy in World War I. A book of more limited appeal, it only had one edition.

 Scandinavian dialect humor

 Kirk's ethnic poetry put forth the notion that Scandinavian Americans were good-natured but a little slow.
 This humorous stereotype had been employed in the 1890s by the playwright Gus Heege in such theatrical works as "Ole Olson" and "Yon Yonson".

 Scandinavian dialect humor took other forms: vaudeville sketches, joke books, movies, records and sheet music.
-In quick succession Tin Pan Alley published "Hello Wisconsin", "Holy Yumpin Yiminy" and "Scandinavia" (Sing Dose Song And Make Dose Music).
-The popular recording artists Eleonora and Ethel Olson were known for their warm depictions of immigrant life in such stories as "The Old Sogning Woman" and "A Norwegian Woman Using the Telephone".
+In quick succession, Tin Pan Alley published "Hello Wisconsin", "Holy Yumpin Yiminy" and "Scandinavia" (Sing Dose Song And Make Dose Music).
+The popular recording artists Eleonora and Ethel Olson were known for their warm depictions of immigrant life in stories such as "The Old Sogning Woman" and "A Norwegian Woman Using the Telephone".

-El Brendel, Yogi Yorgesson, Stan Boreson and countless others have followed in Kirk's footsteps, and there is still a receptive audience — especially among Scandinavian Americans — for tales of lumberjacks and sergeants with more heart than brain.
+El Brendel, Yogi Yorgesson, Stan Boreson and many others have followed in Kirk's footsteps, and there is still a receptive audience — especially among Scandinavian Americans — for tales of lumberjacks and sergeants.